kamou/pimp/README.md

 #### Warning:
 Currently, R2 and Triton need to be compiled with the same libcapsone version.
 This should change in the future.
+As this is still WIP, commands might change, check for the readme file updates after git pull.

 ### Installation: